lc-cbot/workshop-austin/README.md

   ![VM Setup](/img/6_vm_storage_setup.png)

-7. On the next screen review and click "Finish"
+7. On the next screen review and click "Finish" and then click "Start"

+8. Go through the install process for Windows

+9. When asked to "Sign in with Microsoft" click on "Domain join intead" in the lower left hand corner.

 ## Lab 2: Configuring EDR Telemetry in LimaCharlie